baptisterey/UE4_ZeldaBotw_SheikahRunes/README.md

 ## User Interface

-The project include a working and faithful user interface, with several widgets, all animated.
+The project includes a working and faithful user interface, with several widgets, all animated.

-I designed the UI to be all event-driven by severals event dispatchers in order to isolate each system.
+I designed the UI to be all event-driven by severals event dispatchers to isolate each system.

 ## Demo Shrine